Plan one loan cancellation criteria.

 • Cons: Lengthy process requiring detailed medical documentation.

-New-style student loans repayment
+New-style student loan repayment

 Repayment process

-The repayment amount is 9% of the income above the threshold, ensuring that graduates repay according to their earnings.
+The repayment amount is 9% of the income above the threshold, ensuring graduates repay according to their earnings.
 This system provides a safety net for borrowers, preventing overwhelming debt burdens immediately after graduation.

 Loan write-off criteria